FastVM/minivm/README.md

 [![Link to Discord](https://img.shields.io/discord/814855814514737152?logo=discord&color=5865F2)](https://discord.gg/UyvxuC5W5q)

-MiniVM is a small and fast cross-language VM written in good ol' C, meaning it can compile and run just about anywhere.
+**MiniVM is a small and fast cross-language Virtual Machine (VM) written in good ol' C**, meaning it can compile and run just about anywhere.
 Here are a few reasons why MiniVM is pretty neat:

 - Built on a register-based ISA that beats luajit—*with the JIT on*—in some benchmarks.
-(See the benchmark section below).
+(See the [benchmarks](#benchmarks) section below).
-- Has a 3-buffer *pauseless* GC for latency-sensitive applications.
+- Has an effecient GC that can handle large amounts of allocations and deallocations efficiently.
+(Again, check the benchmarks).
-- Supports a flexible data model, with NaN-boxing and pointer compaction, for efficient memory usage.
+- Supports a flexible data model with a number of optimizations to minimize memory usage.
 - Leverages Cosmopolitan libc + WebAssembly for easy cross platform portability.
-- ... check out the details section for more!
+- ... check out the [details](#some-sweet-deets) section for more!

 MiniVM is small and flexible enough to run just about any language under the sun (given you've taken the time to write a compiler for it).
 Front ends we've experimented with include Lua, Scheme, Paka, and others.
+You can try out the [Paka frontend to MiniVM online](https://fastvm.github.io/xori)!

 ## History
 This project started as an exploration into what it takes to build a fast interpreters.
 The first version was blocked out during a single Discord call, and ran a small lisp-like language.

 This original implementation was a plain stack machine, which, for whatever reason, was a tad faster than it should've been.
 Leveraging this tiny 1,000 LoC base, MiniVM matured into something a bit bigger, but only slightly.
 It now runs a language close to ASM, and has gotten quite a lot faster over time.
 MiniVM's speed is in no small part due to its architecture.
 It's a register/stack machine with carefully-selected opcodes that are designed to work well with common data-access patterns.

 Above all else, MiniVM is a constantly improving each day.
 We hope you find the journey to be as interesting as the final destination.
 If you're interested as to where the project is headed next, ping Shaw (`@4984#4984`) on [the Discord Server](https://discord.gg/UyvxuC5W5q).